open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q5: Is this a paid internship?

-Unfortunately no. This position is unpaid, but it will provide a diverse range of experiences in the workplace.
-It can provide a certificate of completion, upon request.
+Unfortunately, no. This position is unpaid, but it will provide a diverse range of experiences in the workplace.
+We can provide a certificate of completion, upon request.
 Also, academic credit can be provided through your institution (if applicable).

 #### Q6: What happens after the initial steps?